oriuminc/jenkins-inception/README.md

 To Do
 -----

-  - Add rake task for vagrant networking reset.
-  - Convert chef-solo provisioning steps to rake task.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.
+  - Create rake task for chef-solo setup steps?
   - Make timezone in `/etc/default/jenkins` configurable.
   - Add [spiceweasel][spiceweasel-project] support for launching into the cloud when using chef-server.